osmandapp/web/main/docs/user/widgets/nav-widgets.md

 ### Displayed time on widgets

-The table shows the approximate times for activating the prompts, read more [here](../../technical/algorithms/voice-prompt-triggering.md#trigger-table) or in the article [Voice prompts](../navigation/guidance/voice-navigation.md).
+The table shows the approximate times for activating the prompts, read more in the [technical documentation](../../technical/algorithms/voice-prompt-triggering.md#trigger-table) or in the article [Voice prompts](../navigation/guidance/voice-navigation.md).
 The color of the arrows indicates the remaining time to make the maneuver.
 The appearance of the arrows can be used if you do not want to use voice prompts.

 | ~ Trigger Time | Distance | Prompt type | Color |
 | ----- | ---- | ------- | ------ |